feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 list.dataProvider = groceryList;
 ```

-`HierarchicalCollection` wraps any type of data to provide a common API that the `GroupedList` component can understand.
-Out of the box, `HierarchicalCollection` automatically supports an `Array` of objects representing each group.
-Each group object has a `children` property (you can [customize this property name](../api-reference/feathers/data/ArrayChildrenHierarchicalCollectionDataDescriptor.html#childrenField), if you prefer) that contains an `Array` of objects in the group.
-Each group can contain extra data for the header and footer, as we'll see in more detail shortly.
-It's even possible to support custom types of data, if needed.
+`ArrayHierarchicalCollection` wraps a regular ActionScript `Array`, and it adds special events and things that the `GroupedList` uses to add, update, and remove item renderers in real time.
+The wrapped `Array` contains objects that represent the individual groups to display.
+Each group object has a `children` property (you can [customize this property name](../api-reference/feathers/data/ArrayChildrenHierarchicalCollectionDataDescriptor.html#childrenField), if you prefer) that contains another `Array` of the child objects in the group.
+Each group can also contain extra data for its header and footer, as we'll see in more detail shortly.

+<aside class="info">`ArrayHierarchicalCollection` is one of multiple classes that implement the `IHierarchicalCollection` interface. `IHierarchicalCollection` wraps any type of data to provide a common API that the `GroupedList` component can understand.
+Out of the box, we may use these collection implementations:

+* [`ArrayHierarchicalCollection`](../api-reference/feathers/data/ArrayHierarchicalCollection.html) for data based on an [`Array`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/Array.html)
+* [`VectorHierarchicalCollection`](../api-reference/feathers/data/VectorHierarchicalCollection.html) for data based on a [`Vector`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/Vector.html)
+* [`XMLListHierarchicalCollection`](../api-reference/feathers/data/XMLListHierarchicalCollection.html) for data based on an [`XMLList`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/XMLList.html)

+It's even possible for anyone to create new `IHierarhicalCollection` implementations to display custom data types, if needed.</aside>

 Now, we need to tell the item renderer how to display the data.
 The grouped list simply passes each item from the data provider to an item renderer, and it is the item renderer's responsibility to interpret the properties of an item.